Perched on the edge of the Pacific Ocean, this elegant

 After a browse around the Estate and in the gallery we left for a walking tour of Napier.

-We followed a street-by-street walk around town taking in the Napier Mall, the Deco Centre, purpose built in 1922 as Napier’s Central Fire Station, and refurbished in Art Deco style after the earthquake, it now houses the Art Deco Trust and Art Deco Shop.
+We followed a street-by-street walk around town taking in the Napier Mall, the Deco Centre, purpose built in 1922 as Napier’s Central Fire Station

 We saw the Municipal Theatre and The Public Trust Building’s massive columns and internal oak fittings escaped earthquake damage.
 Napier’s landmark the